-$$m^2 = (E/c^2)^2 = \frac{4T}{c}l.$$ (16)
+$$m^{2} = (E/c^{2})^{2} = \frac{4T}{c}l.$$ (16)

-Indeed, the mass-squared is linear with the angular momentum $l!^4$
+Indeed, the mass-squared is linear with the angular momentum $l!^3$

-Even though this picture of elastic strings seems to reproduce the Chew-Frautschi relation qualitatively, what it meant was a (sort-of) return of Thomson-model of atoms: a jelly-like, fluffy, elastic, continuous medium rather than a hard-centered composite objects.
+Even though this picture of elastic strings seems to reproduce the Chew- Frautschi relation qualitatively, what it meant was a (sort-of) return of Thomson-model of atoms: a jelly-like, fluffy, elastic, continuous medium rather than a hard-centered composite objects.
 This picture was proven to be false experimentally by an experiment at SLAC, bombarding protons by very energetic (in the standard of their time) electrons.
-This experiment is a repetition of the Rutherford experiment, called Deep Inelastic Scattering experiment, except that his $\alpha$ -particle is replaced by the electron (this is a good idea because the electron is truly elementary as far as we know and we don't need to worry about its structure to interpret the data) and the atom by the proton.
-Similarly to the Rutherford experiment, they saw electrons nearly backscattered: something impossible by an elastic string.
-What it means is that there are something hard and tiny inside the proton, which Feynman later called "partons."
-They indeed measured the form factor of the partons by studying the dependence of the cross section as a function of the momentum transfer, very similar to the discussion we had with the nuclear form factor.
-It turns out that the form factor is nearly independent of the momentum transfer, which implies that the "partons" are point-like, apparently behaving as free particles.
-(Remember the form factor is the Fourier
+This experiment is a repetition of the Rutherford experiment, called Deep Inelastic Scattering experiment, except that his $\alpha$ -particle is replaced by the electron (this is a

-&lt;sup>4The correct quantum mechanical treatment of a relativistic string turned out to be much more difficult.
+&lt;sup>3The correct quantum mechanical treatment of a relativistic string turned out to be much more difficult.
 You start with Nambu-Goto action and quantize it, and find that the quantization procedure is consistent only in 26-dimensional spacetime.
 Even that case predicts a tachyon, a particle with a negative mass-squared, whose presence violates causality because it would go faster than the speed of light.
 A supersymmetric version happily gets away with tachyons, but still live in 10-dimensional spacetime.
 But the interesting thing about it was that it predicts a massless spin-two particle, which we don't see in the world of hadrons but can be identified with the graviton.
 Since then the string theory switched its gear from the would-be theory of hadrons to the "Theory of Everything," including quantum gravity.